- Our new gate

 - Tony’s computer printed model

-- Matt’s latest F3A model
+First computer printed model in the club - Matt’s latest F3A model

 Sodalith – Designed by Wolfgang Matt – Produced by Hui Yang – Adverrun Contra drive – OptiPower Lipos.